ilan-deversenne/holbertonschool-low_level_programming/argc_argv/README.md

 ## Print all arguments of program

 # 3-mul.c
-## Multiply two number given has argument
+## Multiply two numbers given has argument

+# 4-add
+## Aggregate two numbers given has argument